 Beaver Ranch Park Forest Management

 Beaver Ranch Park is currently undergoing a forest management procedure.
 This is being done on the Beaver Ranch Park property which is owned by Jefferson County Open Space.
 JCOS is fully supportive of this process and has given permission to these “core participants” to complete this project.
+Please click HERE for an in depth look at the Beaver Ranch Master Plan.

 CORE PARTICIPANTS: the Upper South Platte Partnership, which includes Denver Water, the Nature Conservancy, the Colorado State Forest Service, the Coalition for the Upper South Platte, the Jefferson Conservation District, the Natural Resources Conservation Service, the U.S. Forest Service, the American Forest Foundation and the Colorado Forest Restoration Institute and Wildland Urban Interface Center at Colorado State University.